syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Exporting merged cells

-Export the merged cells to excel by setting the `CanExportMergedCells` property as `true`.
+Export the merged cells to excel by setting the `CanExportMergedCells` property as `true.`

 {% tabs %}
 {% highlight c# %}